jordwalke/PackageJsonForCompilers/README.md

 - How we know which architecture to specify when building a package (based on `buildTimeOnlyDependency`, the host architecture, and "target" architecture).
 - How we know how many times to build a package - how many architectures.
+- External dependencies.
+- How environment variables propagate and are "scoped".